Wolfy76700/ELO_BFTD/README.md

 Source code for the ranking system used at WolfTV, which merges results from Challonge and Smash.gg

-The ranking system is based on Microsoft's TrueSkill™ approach, and was implemented thanks to the `trueskill` module by Heungsub Lee.
-As such, this cannot be used for commercial projects.
+The ranking system is based on the ELO system and was implemented thanks to the `elo` library by sublee.
+The starting point value is 1500.

 ## How to run the main script